keepcalm/BukkitForge/README.md

 BukkitForge - a Minecraft mod that ports the Bukkit plugin API to minecraft.
 ===================================

-Please note that this mod is not able to be merged into MineTweak.

-If they try to merge this into MineTweaks.
-They Will Fail, They don't have alexbegt.

 This is very WIP.
 Since i started doing this, i was mostly aiming for a server that didn't crash.
 It can load plugins, commands work, lots of things work, permissions *should* work, etc.